-Public-private partnerships will be tapped to deliver needed water infrastructure facilities and services.
-In particular, for water supply and sanitation projects, the economic regulatory environment will be rationalized and strengthened to address the fragmented, poorly enforced, and low-coverage regulatory regime in the WSS sector.
-This entails, among others, the consolidation and harmonization tariff-setting methodologies, of setting of performance and technical standards, and establishing policies and processes for the granting and revocation of licenses.
+PPPs will be tapped to deliver needed water infrastructure facilities and services.
+In particular, for water supply and sanitation economic projects, the regulatory environment will be rationalized and strengthened to address the fragmented, poorly enforced, and low-coverage regulatory regime in the WSS sector.
+This entails, among others, the consolidation and harmonization of tariff-setting methodologies, setting of performance and technical standards, and establishing policies and processes for the granting and revocation of licenses.
 A credible and effective economic regulatory regime is seen to induce the expansion and improvement of services, encourage further private sector participation, protect the interests of consumers, and address the conflicts of interest inherent in the current regulatory agencies.